Memory and relationships

 The negative impressions might also serve as the cause of the improved recall [5].
 For instance, the faces of people labelled as untrustworthy at the moment of exposure stay in the memory longer than the trustworthy faces [6].

 This effect can be described as an "evolutionary mechanism."
-By default, our brain focusses on the faces of "foes".
-It is very effective when threat recognition matters.
+By default, our brain focuses on the faces of "foes".
+It is very effective when quick threat recognition matters.
 But in a social setting, remembering potential friends may be even more crucial for survival.

 Accessibility of related information

-Before meeting people, ask yourself: What values do you like to see in person?
+Before meeting people, ask yourself: What values would you appreciate in a person?
+Or, vice versa, what values are completely unacceptable?
 That way, it will be easier to focus on important aspects from the first moments of conversation.

 References